-D. The Lexington Public Schools Bullying Prevention and Intervention Plan Priority Statement enforcement agencies, and the community to prevent issues of violence.
+The Lexington Public Schools Bullying Prevention and Intervention Plan is a comprehensive approach to addressing bullying and cyber bullying, and each school in the district is committed to working with students, staff, families, law enforcement agencies, and the community to prevent issues of violence.
 In consultation with these constituencies, we have established this Plan for preventing, intervening, and responding to incidents of bullying, cyber bullying, and retaliation.
 The building principal (or designee) is responsible for the implementation and oversight of the Plan.